iflowfor8hours/iflowfor8hours-blog/_posts/2012/2012-03-23-ci-with-puppet-amazon-jenkins-gitflow-and-gitolite.markdown

 * Redmine.
 Setting up redmine by hand is really easy.
 Doing an automated redmine deployment and integrating it with jenkins is not.
 I would have set it up by hand 'for show', but I came to the conclusion that it didn't make any sense to do so.
 I think having a ticket tracking system is essential to any good software project, and if you're not going to pay for JIRA (free tools only in the project description) then redmine is the way to go.
 * I would write an egit wrapper for git-flow. git-flow makes so much sense to me, but windows users can't use it.
 * My restart tomcat on every build paradigm is clumsy.
 I would manage each container separately so that restarts on the qa environment would not effect anyone else.
 Doing this would probably necessitate managing tomcat through puppet, which would be the right way of deploying this in production.
 As I said above, I would have built modules for all of the components of the system that required configuration.
 Every once in a while, a build fails because `/etc/init.d/tomcat` tomcat fails to execute.
 This could be fixed by siloing each environment and just reloading instead of restarting.
+* Many people have problems with branched development because of merge hell.
+I'm on the fence about this for this project.
+For projects with more than a few developers, or developers that change frequently, than single tree is the only way to go.
+For this project I wanted to explore what could be done witha a git-flow like development environment.
+We'll see how the team does with this.
+It's nice that this is flexible, and the team can change it if their needs do.

-Why were certain tools selected:
+##### Why were certain tools selected: #####

 * Jenkins because I think it is the best tool for the job when it comes to continious integration.
 It's mature, stable, and easy to deploy.
 There are a ton of plugins, and it scales well.
 Authentication can be added pretty easily,
 * Puppet because I'm most familiar with it.
 I could have used any number of configuration management tools, but this is the one I know best.
 * Git because I think it's the best dvcs there is.
 It is a pain that windows users have to use a graphical interface but I think most windows developers are used to that.

-What is your recommendation for future work if time allows?
+##### What is your recommendation for future work if time allows? #####

 * I would build modules for the 'moving parts' of the server, as I mentioned above, and figure out why the application did not deploy properly.